TV Meteorologist

 Those folks are experts and you can also do a web search for "layers of the atmosphere".
 Good luck!

-Asked by Mrs. Mills about 6 years ago
+Asked by randall almost 8 years ago